RConsortium/submissions-pilot4-webR/site/static/about.md

 Visit the **Usage Guide** for information on using the application.
 Below is a brief description of the reasons behind the conversion to a Rhino application and the application components.

----

 ### Source: R Consortium

 This R/Shiny application was initially developed using the
 <a href="https://thinkr-open.github.io/golem/" target="_blank">Golem</a>
 framework by the R Consortium submission working group.

-A team at
-<a href="https://appsilon.com" target="_blank">Appsilon</a>
-adapted the pilot Shiny application to use the <a href="https://appsilon.github.io/rhino/" target="_blank">Rhino</a> framework bringing enterprise features to this application.

 Among the participants are Ning Leng _(Roche)_, Heng Wang _(Roche)_, Mike Stakehouse _(Atorus)_, Eli Miller _(Atorus)_, Yilong Zhang _(Merck)_, Gregery Chen _(Merck)_ and Eric Nantz _(Eli Lilly)_.
 Paul Schuette and Hye Soo Cho from FDA are also participating in this working group.